kineticsystem/vscode_ros2/README.md

 - [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one): Extension for Markdown advanced editing.
 It adds a document outline, automatic table of contents, etc.

-- [Microsoft Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server): Hosts a local server in your workspace for you to preview your webpages on.
+- [Microsoft Live Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server): Hosts a local server in your workspace to preview your webpages on.

 - [Microsoft Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare): Extension to share your editor for real-time collaborative development.